 - SOCSC 101: World Geography

-- SOCSC 204: Economics for Social Sciences
+- ECON 202: Principle of Economics

 - POLSC 101: Intro. to U.S. Government

 - POLSC 102: World Politics

 - SOC 101: Introduction to Sociology

 - Three Elective courses (9 semester hours) in economics, sociology, anthropology or political science with no more than six hours in one discipline.